-Chairman - Victor C. Macalincag, Independent Director

-Member - Federico E. Puno, Independent Director Member - Victor A. Consunji, Executive Director, President & COO
+Chairman - Victor C. Macalincag, Independent Director Member - Federico E. Puno, Independent Director Member - Victor A. Consunji

-Your Board's Audit Committee is comprised of three (3) Board Directors, with majority membership of Independent Directors.
-Its main function is to assist the Board in fulfilling its oversight responsibilities of financial reporting, external audit performance, internal audit function, internal control and risk management processes as well as compliance in reporting, legal and regulatory requirements.
-It is primarily responsible for the appointment, reappointment and removal of the external auditor.
+The Audit Committee is comprised of three (3) Board Directors, with majority membership of Independent Directors.
+The Committee's main function is to assist the Board in fulfilling its oversight responsibilities of financial reporting, external audit performance, internal audit function, internal control and risk management processes as well as compliance in reporting, legal and regulatory requirements.
+It is primarily responsible for the appointment, re-appointment and removal of the external auditor.